-Today I’m going to share some simple decorating ideas for thrift store baskets!
+Today I’m going to share some simple basket decorating ideas using thrift store baskets!
 What I look for when I’m shopping for baskets, how I use them in my decor, and the best sources for affordable and unique baskets of all styles and shapes!

-These simple decorating ideas for thrift store baskets will hopefully get you excited to go thrifting once this crazy virus is behind us!
+These simple, yet creative ideas for thrift store baskets will hopefully get you excited to go thrifting once this crazy virus is behind us!
 As much as I love to be home spending more time with my family, one thing I really do miss is thrift shopping.

 It’s something I love to do on the weekends all by myself.
 I don’t always find something, but it’s nice to get out of the house and look at old things.
-The thrill of the hunt is so much fun for me!
+As a home decorator, the thrill of the hunt is so much fun for me!
+Plus, there are so many different styles of baskets to search for: storage baskets, wire baskets, a woven basket or decorative basket…you get the idea!

-There are some thrift store ideas in my stories over on Instagram if you’re missing it, too!
+There are some thrift store ideas in my stories over on Instagram or my blog if you are in need of some inspiration!

 What I look for when I’m Shopping for Baskets